nidalaburaed/5GBTSmetricsDataJSONtoCSV/README.md

 # Notes

-Example JSON files provided in this repository
+Example JSON files are provided in the repository

+## Inquiries

+In case of inquiries, feel free to send a message via email to nidalaburaed94@gmail.com